Toarcian Oceanic Anoxic Event: Timing

-The TOAE lasted for approximately 500,000 years.
-The extinction event occurred in two distinct pulses.
+The Early Toarcian extinction event occurred in two distinct pulses, with the first event being classified by some authors as its own event unrelated to the more extreme second event.
 The first, more recently identified pulse occurred during the mirabile subzone of the tenuicostatum ammonite zone, coinciding with a slight drop in oxygen concentrations and the beginning of warming following a late Pliensbachian cool period.
-This first pulse, occurring near the Pliensbachian-Toarcian boundary, is sometimes classified as a separate extinction event and referred to as the Pliensbachian-Toarcian boundary event (PTo-E).
-The main extinction pulse occurred during the elegantulum subzone of the serpentinum ammonite zone, during a marked, pronounced warming interval.
+This first pulse, occurring near the Pliensbachian-Toarcian boundary, is referred to as the PTo-E. The TOAE itself occurred near the tenuicostatum–serpentinum ammonite biozonal boundary, specifically in the elegantulum subzone of the serpentinum ammonite zone, during a marked, pronounced warming interval.
+The TOAE lasted for approximately 500,000 years, though a range of estimates from 200,000 to 1,000,000 years have also been given.
+The PTo-E primarily affected shallow water biota, while the TOAE was the more severe event for organisms living in deep water.